-Mvumi Secondary School has set up a unit to educate eight pupils each year from the Buigiri School.
+Mvumi Secondary School has a unit to educate eight pupils each year from Buigiri Primary School.
 The first eight began at Mvumi in January 2009.
-The numbers will gradually rise to betwen 40 and 50 during the coming years with approximately eight blind students entering the School each year.
-'Blind' encompasses severely impaired pupils as well as wholly blind people.
+The numbers have gradually rise to betwen 30 and 40.
+'Blind' encompasses visually impaired pupils as well as blind students.

 Government policy is for children with disabilities to be educated in an integrated environment.
-There is an outstanding primary school for blind children at Buigiri, some 30 kilometres from Mvumi.
-Its Headteacher is himself totally blind.
-Of the 12,200 Tanzanian primary schools, Buigiri School regularly comes within the top 100 and in 2006 came sixth.
-However, at secondary level, provision for blind pupils is inadequate and uneven.
+Buigiri is an outstanding primary school for blind children at Buigiri, some 30 kilometres from Mvumi.
+Of the 12,200 Tanzanian primary schools, Buigiri School regularly comes within the top 100.
+However, at secondary level in Tanzania, provision for blind pupils is uneven.

 A very generous grant from ICAP plc, an international FTSE 100 company to Mvumi School Trust has enabled The School to provide: